pnp/PnP/Scenarios/Provisioning.Pages/readme.md

 ```C#
 cc.Web.AddLayoutToWikiPage("SitePages", WikiPageLayout.TwoColumnsHeaderFooter, scenario2Page);
 ```
 Technically this is nothing more than inserting the correct HTML table structure as HTML content.
-The HTML table structure for the OOB layouts is included in the Office AMS Core library:
+The HTML table structure for the OOB layouts is included in the Office 365 PnP Core library:
 ![](http://i.imgur.com/ezwBsPv.png)

 ## Inserting a web part ##